Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 `builder.use_var`, and when we need to set it we call `builder.def_var`.

-And second, we were using `I64` as the type of our values in the last example, but for the pointer it should have the pointer type of our current target ISA.
+And second, we were using `I64` as the type of our values in the last example, but for the pointer it should have the pointer type of our current target ISA (as we may change the compilation target later).
 We can get it by calling `isa.pointer_type()`.

-So we can start writing our compiler:
+With all this together, we can start writing our compiler:

 ```rust
 struct Program {